-“Flipping Virgins” HGTV.
-This is a reality show about people new to flipping homes.
+“Flipping Virgins” HGTV (second season airing) This is a reality show about people new to flipping homes.
 It sounds like a spin-off of “Property Virgins.”
 It is set to debut in September 15 with Egypt Sherrod of “Property Virgins” fame as host.
 The show has been renewed for a second season and returned in April, 2017.

 “Cutting It in the ATL” WE-TV (two seasons done) – Five Atlanta salon owners battle things out in a new reality show debuted May 21.
 (Details here.)
 This show’s second season concluded.

-“Your Worst Nightmare” ID (season two debuted in November 2015) This show uses classic suspense film techniques to follow some of the creepiest, most harrowing crimes ever committed, as these victims’ darkest dreams become unfathomable realities.
+“Your Worst Nightmare” ID (third season forthcoming) This show uses classic suspense film techniques to follow some of the creepiest, most harrowing crimes ever committed, as these victims’ darkest dreams become unfathomable realities.

-“Sleepy Hollow” Fox (fourth season concluded): This show shot its first two seasons in Wilmington, N.C. but North Carolina cut back its film and TV tax credits.
+“Sleepy Hollow” Fox (fourth season concluded, fifth is unclear): This show shot its first two seasons in Wilmington, N.C. but North Carolina cut back its film and TV tax credits.
 Atlanta became a more financially enticing option.
 It shot seasons 3 and 4 in Conyers and nearby environs.

 “Dish Nation” (season six airing) syndicated talk show seen on Fox 5 at 7 p.m. and midnight.